What Are the Effects Of Oxytocin On Men?

 Low oxytocin levels, while uncommon, can be characterized by several different symptoms, including a strong sweet tooth, muscle aches, trouble sleeping, sexual difficulties, anxiety disorders and generalized irritability.

-Oxytocin can heighten production when you’re with someone you feel close with, possibly increasing the intense feelings you might feel at the start of a new relationship. *
+Oxytocin can be produced in greater abundance when you’re with someone with whom you feel close, possibly increasing the intense feelings you might feel at the start of a new relationship. *

 Current research suggests a possible link between healthy relationships and consistently high oxytocin levels.